RBC Heritage Preview, TV Times - PGA Tour Preview

 RBC Heritage Preview, TV Times

-It’s a strong field this week in South Carolina with world number one Dustin Johnson headlining after his T10 finish at Augusta.
+After last week’s thrilling US Masters, the PGA Tour makes its way to the South Carolina coast where Satoshi Kodaira defends the RBC Heritage at Harbour Town Golf Links.

-Other notables in the field include Paul Casey, who shot 65 on Sunday at The Masters, Ian Poulter, who came close here last year, as well as 2014 champion Matt Kuchar, Masters top five finisher Cameron Smith, Marc Leishman and Tyrrell Hatton.
+Japan’s Satoshi Kodaira defends the RBC Heritage and a strong field has assembled the week after the year’s first Major.
+Matt Kuchar will tee it up as will Dustin Johnson, Kevin Kisner, Jordan Spieth, Bryson DeChambeau and Francesco Molinari.
+In fact, 40 of those who played in The Masters have made the journey to Hilton Head.

-Designed by Pete Dye with the help of Jack Nicklaus, the course at Harbour Town is one of the Tour Pros’ favourite tracks.
+Designed by Pete Dye with the assistance of Jack Nicklaus, the course at Harbour Town is one of the professionals’ favourite tracks.
 With its iconic lighthouse and Scottish feel, it’s also one of the most attractive on the circuit.
-At just over 7,000 yards, it’s one of the shortest tracks visited by the PGA Tour but it’s no pushover.
+At just over 7,000 yards, it’s one of the shortest tracks visited by the PGA Tour but it’s no pushover

 First contested in 1969, Arnold Palmer was the inaugural winner of this event and there have been some notable champions.
 Jack Nicklaus, Johnny Miller, Tom Watson and Greg Norman have all donned the plaid jacket awarded to the victor here.